-Section 2.
-Business meetings shall be held annually at the fall national convention of the National Communication Association and at the Association's National Tournament and at the CEDA Summer Meeting.

-Section 3.
-Each regular or affiliate member institution will have one vote.

-Section 4.
-In order to conduct any business other than hearing and discussing reports, a quorum of representatives of at least 12 institutions must be personally present (proxy votes do not count for a quorum).

-Section 5.
-Proxy voting at business meetings will be allowed under the following conditions:

-A. The Executive Secretary will distribute with the agenda for the national business meetings a proxy form for each business item that requires a vote of the membership;

-- B. Members who do not attend the business meetings may complete, sign and send these forms to the national meetings with another voting member; - C. No member institution may vote more than five proxies in addition to its own vote; - D. Proxy votes are to be submitted to the Executive-Secretary at the start of each business meeting.
-The Executive-Secretary will count only those proxy ballots that are complete and signed. - E. Proxy votes apply to main motions but not secondary motions; - F. In the event that successful amendments to a main motion substantially alter its intent, the President may rule that proxies are void. - Section 6.
-If a quorum exists at the business meeting, members (and proxy voters) may modify the Bylaws by majority vote.
-Proposed amendments to the constitution will be discussed and if they receive a majority vote of members (and proxy voters), they will be submitted to the entire membership by mail, at which time they will require a two-thirds vote to pass. - Section 7.
-The presiding officer at a business meeting will be entitled to vote as the representative of his/her institution. - Section 8.
-Parliamentary authority for the organization will be Robert's Rules of Order, Newly Revised.
+- Section 2.
+Business meetings should be held annually at the fall national convention of the National Communication Association and at the Association's National Tournament and at the CEDA Summer Meeting. - Section 3.
+Each member institution will have one vote. - Section 4.
+In order to conduct any business other than hearing and discussing reports, a quorum of representatives of at least ten percent of member institutions must be present (proxy votes do not count for a quorum). - Section 5.
+Proxy voting at business meetings will be allowed under the following conditions: - A. The Executive Secretary will distribute with the agenda for the national business meetings a proxy form for each business item that requires a vote of the membership; - B. Members who do not attend the business meetings may complete, sign and send these forms to the national meetings with another voting member; - C. Proxy votes are to be submitted to the Executive-Secretary at the start of each business meeting.
+The Executive-Secretary will count only those proxy ballots that are complete and signed. - D. Proxy votes apply to main motions but not secondary motions; - E. In the event that successful amendments to a main motion substantially alter its intent, the President may rule that proxies are void.

+Section 6.
+If a quorum exists at the business meeting, members may modify the Bylaws by majority vote.
+Proposed amendments to the constitution will be discussed and if they receive a majority vote of members, they will be submitted to the entire membership, at which time they will require a two-thirds vote to pass.